kylehounslow/wrap_python_cpp_example/README.md

 # wrap_python_cpp_example
-Example of compiling C++ shared library (.so file) and wrapping with Python.
+Simple example of compiling C++ shared library (.so file) and wrapping with Python.
 In this example we use `g++` and `python3` on a Unix system.

 ## Step 1 - Compiling C++